 Yamaha THR10 Overview

-The Yamaha THR10 is a DSP based modeling amplifier that is designed to give you five tube amp emulated settings.
-The amplifier has two 3.15″ speakers built in to provide stereo quality audio with the option of an auxiliary input.
+The Yamaha THR10 is a DSP-based modeling amplifier.
+It is designed to give you five tube amp emulated settings.
+The amplifier has two 3.15″ speakers built in to provide stereo-quality audio.
+All with the option of auxiliary input.

-Being a battery powered amplifier takes this to another level for practice, songwriting and more!
+Being a battery-powered amplifier takes this to another level.
+Making it great for practice, songwriting, and more!

 Lets take a look at some of the key features of the Yamaha THR10.

 - Built In Effects

 - Battery Power Possible

 - Additional Modeling for Bass and Acoustic

 - Included Cubase Recording Software

 - Great Sounds Over all